xapian/xapian/xapian-applications/omega/docs/overview.rst

 alternative is to index each subsite into a different database, and merge all the databases together when searching.

---depth-limit allows you to prevent omindex from descending more than a certain number of directories.
-If you wish to replicate the old --no-recurse option, use ----depth-limit=1.
+``--depth-limit`` allows you to prevent omindex from descending more than a certain number of directories.
+Specifying ``--depth-limit=0`` means no limit is imposed on recursion; ``--depth-limit=1`` means don't descend into any subdirectories of the start directory.

 HTML Parsing
 ============